 Art.
 4

 The association organizes theme nights and presentations on demand.
-A contribution towards the expenses can be charged.

 Art.
 5

-The association is allowed to maintain contact with political parties or nations, as far as it serves Art.
+parties or nations, as far as it serves Art.
 2 of these statutes.

 3. Membership